Arrest of Abdolmalek Rigi: Rigi's post-arrest statements

 In post-arrest statements, Rigi claimed that the US promised to provide military equipment and a military base near borders of Iran.

 Iranian state television broadcast Rigi's declarations about American support to the Jundullah group.
 He stated that: "The Americans said Iran was going its own way and they said our problem at the present is Iran not Al-Qaeda and not the Taliban, but the main problem is Iran.
 We don't have a military plan against Iran.
 Attacking Iran is very difficult for us (the US).
 They (Americans) promised to help us (Jundullah) and they said that they would co-operate with us, free our prisoners and would give us military equipment, bombs, machine guns, and they would give us a base."
 He declared that he had had a meeting with a senior person at the Manas US military base in Kyrgyzstan.

 Post-arrest reactions

 Iran

-After Rigi's arrest, Iranian officials declared the capture a victory over America, Britain and Israel, which had supported him and his terrorist group.
+After Rigi's arrest, Iranian officials declared the capture a victory over America, Britain and Israel, which it claimed had supported him and his group.
 Heydar Moslehi, intelligence minister of Iran, stated that: "We have clear documents proving that Rigi was in co-operation with American, Israeli and British intelligence services."
 He also stated that Rigi had been in a US military base 24 hours before his arrest.
 Mohammad-Hassan Aboutorabi Fard, Iran's deputy Parliament speaker, said: "The arrest showed that Iran has great power to cut off the hands of criminals and defuse plots of the arrogant powers as well as those made by the US and its mercenaries."